 What is the Guardianship Legal Helpline?

-The Guardianship Legal Helpline is a collaboration of Pegasus Legal Services for Children and Law Access New Mexico.
+The Guardianship Legal Helpline conducts intakes for Pegasus Legal Services for Children kinship guardianship Program.
 The Guardianship Legal Helpline provides information, advice, help with self-representation, and referrals for extended legal representation.
-The Guardianship Legal Helpline conducts intake for Pegasus’s Kinship Guardianship Program.
+Please leave a voicemail if the call is not answered right away.

 DISCLAIMER: This website is provided for informational purposes only.
 Nothing on this website shall be construed as legal advice nor does the information provided constitute the formation of a lawyer/client relationship.
 We take no responsibility for errors.